 Hearing and ear care

-Discover more about some of the common types of hearing difficulty and deafness.
-Find out about having a hearing test and communicating if you are deaf or hard of hearing.
+Discover more about some of the common types of hearing problems and deafness.
+Find out about having a hearing test and communicating if you are deaf, have hearing loss or tinnitus.

 If you have hearing loss, your hearing will have been affected by a disease, disorder or injury.